 7. Great Bustard, Campo De Calatrava, Castilla-La Mancha 2/20

 I’ve wanted to see a bustard for quite some time.
 One of childhood “animals of the world” books described these great big birds that strutted regally across the plains, somehow capable of flying despite their hefty, imposing frames.
 I finally got the chance to make that dream a reality out in the scenic countryside of La Mancha.
 The vast agricultural fields were home to a number of charismatic species native to the Spanish steppes, including Eurasian Stone-Curlew, Black-bellied and Pin-tailed Sandgrouse, and Little Bustard.
 The Great Bustards were undeniably the kings of Campo de Calatrava, parading in a large congregation among the olive groves with their heads held high.
-I also got to see a few of the giants in flight, beating their powerful laboriously as they took to the skies.
+I also got to see a few of the giants in flight, beating their powerful wings laboriously as they took to the skies.
 These bustards were even more magnificent than I imagined.

 6. Montezuma Quail, Madera Canyon, Arizona 8/1